ShannonChenCHN/Playground/ImageResizingExample/README.md

 # ImageResizingExample
-A example project demonstrated different approaches to image(`UIImage`) resizing on iOS.
+A example project demonstrated different approaches to image resizing on iOS.